cloudeight/style-guidelines/html-and-templates/README.md

 {{ var.foo }}
 ```

-Refer to our [variable naming conventions](#variables-1) for more on naming your variables.
+Refer to the [variable naming conventions](#variables-1) for more on naming your variables.

 #### Filters
 Filters allow us to manipulate and format the output of a variable, they should: